pedrodrocha/pedrodrocha/README.md

 👋 **Hi, my name is Pedro D. Rocha**

-🔭 I am currently a PhD Student in _International Relations_ the International Relations graduate programme "Santiago Dantas" (Unesp-Unicamp-PUC/São Paulo), Brazil, an my research is on _Peace Studies_ and _International Security_, with focus in _interstate territorial conflicts_ and _conflict resolution_.
+🔭 I am currently a PhD Student in _International Relations_ at the International Relations graduate programme ["Santiago Dantas" (Unesp-Unicamp-PUC/São Paulo)](https://www.santiagodantas-ppgri.org/), Brazil, an my research is on _Peace Studies_ and _International Security_, with focus in _interstate territorial conflicts_ and _conflict resolution_.

 :chart_with_upwards_trend: :computer: I have beeen studying _programming_ (R + Python) and _computational methods_ applied to the Social Sciences.